hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

 - Extracting common underlying risk factors from securities returns
 - Producing a compact representation for each security (stored in the variable 'feature_vector')

 In this step the number of features, k, needs to be defined.
-A usual procedure consists in analyzing the proportion of the total variance explained by each principal component, and then use the number of components that explain a fixed percentage, as in `Avellaneda M, Lee JH (2010) <https://doi.org/10.1080/14697680903124632>`__.
+A usual procedure consists of analyzing the proportion of the total variance explained by each principal component, and then using the number of components that explain a fixed percentage, as in `Avellaneda M, Lee JH (2010) <https://doi.org/10.1080/14697680903124632>`__.
 However, given that in this framework an Unsupervised Learning Algorithm is applied, the approach adopted took the data dimensionality problem as a major consideration.
 High data dimensionality presents a dual problem.